At a Glance

 When contributors take your test, they will see a field in which they can type short responses.

-Written Response questions are excellent for getting contributors to use their own words when describing the experience.
+Written response questions are excellent for getting contributors to use their own words when describing an experience.

 For example, if you want to gather contributors' initial impressions, you might try questions like these:

 - Explore the home page.
 Based on what you see, describe what this company offers and who the site is for.

 - Spend a few minutes exploring the app.
 Then, type 3-5 words or phrases you would use to describe the app to a friend or family member.